dart-lang/site-www/src/_guides/language/language-tour.md

 ### Cascade notation

 Cascades (`..`, `?..`) allow you to make a sequence of operations on the same object.
-In addition to function calls, you can also access fields on that same object.
+In addition to accessing instance members, you can also call instance methods on that same object.
 This often saves you the step of creating a temporary variable and allows you to write more fluid code.